GSAPP-CDP/archive/projects/2024/computational-co-design.md

 Using openAI’s API (application programming interface), these lines of text can be processed to extract semantic content and then summarized.
-To do this, I passed the text through the API call and posed the following question to openAI’s generative AI (Chat GPT) “can you summarize this text so that a seven year old could understand?” followed by the text extracted from the video frame.
+To do this, I passed the text through the API call and posed the a question to openAI’s generative AI (Chat GPT) asking it to summarize it so that someone with my grandpa's symptoms could understand, followed by the text extracted from the video frame.
 The returned result from the query is a data object from which the text of the response can be readily extracted.

-To convey the response, now a re-framed, summarized, version of the information framed such that a seven year old could understand it, I both display, and voiced the response.
+To convey the response, now a re-framed, summarized, version of the information framed such that he could understand it, both display, and voiced the response.
 To display it, I used a large text font, wrapped such that it would fit well within the display, and overlaid this on the screen together with the original image from